How to Identify and Attract a Chipping Sparrow

 What Do Chipping Sparrows Eat?

+Don’t forget native sparrows at bird feeders.
 These are some of the most low-maintenance feeder birds, because they graze on whatever they can find on the ground.
 So keep those feeders full—the sparrows appreciate anything that falls down.
-Here’s the best way to attract birds that don’t visit bird feeders.

 Look-Alike Winter Sparrow